koknat/dif/README.md

 Perl versions 5.6.1 through 5.30 have been tested

-For convenience, copy 'dif' to your ~/bin directory
+For convenience, copy the dif executable to your ~/bin directory, or create an alias:
+    alias dif /path/dif/dif

 To see usage: